 Crossed arms

 I strongly advise against this position.
 Sometimes, too quickly, we assess a person with crossed arms as closed, unwilling or withdrawn.
 This can be, for example, a symptom of feeling cold.
-Nevertheless, closed attitudes are percived mainly negatively, so we should avoid it and consciously open ourselves to contact with the audience.
+Nevertheless, closed attitudes are perceived mainly negatively, so we should avoid them and consciously open ourselves to contact with the audience.

 Natural gesticulation